Charles E W Bean, Diaries, AWM38 3DRL 606/48/1 - June - July 1916 - Part 2

 he saw me last), & on to the 29th

 Divn.
-We saw two aides - neither had
+We saw two Aides - neither had

 a Sydney man.
 The elder aide told

-the 29th Divn went over the parapet.
+the 29th Divn went over / parapet.

-At 7.25 - in the middle of the bombt.
+At 7.25 - in / middle o / bombt.

-he could hear among open.
-Through
+- he cd hear among open. through

-the noise of all the bombardmt the
+/ noise of all / bombardment the

 rattle of a m.g.
-The bombardment.
+The bombardment

-went on nothing^different was noticeable
+went on - nothing ^different ws noticeable

 at 7.30; but at 7.34 under the

-noise of the bombardment again
+noise o / bombardment again

 he heard machine guns come into